gyhou/Udacity-PyTorch_Challenge/README.md

 * Build and train a recurrent network that can classify the sentiment of movie reviews
 ### 8. Deploying PyTorch Models
 * Learn how to use PyTorch's Hybrid Frontend to convert models from Python to C++ for use in production
+### 9. Final Challenge Project
+* Build an image classifier from scratch that will identify different species of flowers